teevans/kc-docs/Documentation/AWS/aws-cloud-integrations.md

     * The name of the bucket should match `s3://aws-athena-query-results-*`, so the IAM roles defined above will automatically allow access to it
     * The bucket can have a Canned ACL of `Private` or other permissions as you see fit.
 * `athenaRegion` The aws region athena is running in
-* `athenaDatabase` the name of the database created by the CUR setup
+* `athenaDatabase` the name of the database created by the Athena setup
-    * The athena database name is available as the value (physical id) of `AWSCURDatabase` in the CloudFormation stack created above (in [Step 2: Setting up the CUR](#Step-2:-Setting-up-Athena))
+    * The athena database name is available as the value (physical id) of `AWSCURDatabase` in the CloudFormation stack created above (in [Step 2: Setting up Athena](#Step-2:-Setting-up-Athena))
-* `athenaTable` the name of the table created by the CUR setup
+* `athenaTable` the name of the table created by the Athena setup
   * The table name is typically the database name with the leading `athenacurcfn_` removed (but is not available as a CloudFormation stack resource)

 > Make sure using only underscore as an delimiter if needed for tables and views, using dash will not work even though you might be able to create it see [docs](https://docs.aws.amazon.com/athena/latest/ug/tables-databases-columns-names.html).